 The witch trials were a European wide phenomenon

-The witch trials were a pan-European phenomenon and, from the 15th century through to around 1750, up to 100,000 people across Europe were burned as witches.
+The witch trials were a pan-European phenomenon and, from the 15th century through to around 1750, up to 100,000 people were prosecuted or suspected of being witches, and maybe 40-50% of them were found guilty and burded as witches.
 Most of them were burned in Germany and Scotland.
 However, relative to the population, a large number were burned in Finnmark, perhaps more than anywhere else in the whole of Europe.
 The reasons for this are complex and not entirely clear.
 Perhaps the idea that some people were secretly working with the devil resonated more in remote fishing villages that experienced storms and bad weather.
 The witches came from both the Norwegian fishing villages and the Sami settlements.
 They were taken to Vardø for a summary trial.
 If there was any doubt as to the question of guilt, the suspect was thrown into the sea.
 If she floated, she was a witch.
 The water test was used in around a third of the trials held in Finnmark.

 The Damned, the Possessed and the Beloved